 ‘One litre of lager,’ he said, slamming down a glass the size of a vase.
 ‘And a tube of potato snacks.’

 This was getting more and more strange.
 Mick looked around at everyone else in the bar.
 They all had shaved heads or crop tops.
 His hand shook as he passed over the Monopoly money.
 It was a relief that whatever currency it was, it seemed to work.
 But it was a surprise when the barman returned with a solitary coin for change.
 It looked like fifty pence.

 ‘And here’s your fucking ashtray,’ he said, letting it fall to the counter with a clatter.

 Mick was in a pub that seemed more like a small cinema, full of right wingers dealing in toy money.
-He had hoped to ask someone for directions to Bank station, now he wasn’t so sure it would be a good idea.
+He’d hoped to ask someone for directions to Bank station but now he wasn’t so sure it would be a good idea.
 He figured he’d drink up and get out while the going was good.

 It was half time in the football match and a news item boomed from the big screen.
 President Smith was addressing the nation on the war in the Middle East.
 Major advances had been made on the border with Iran but rocket attacks were being aimed at Euro forces in such volume as to be a constant threat.
 The restrictions on car use would have to be maintained, if not increased, as a result of the oil shortages.
 It was a tough time for Britain, as it was for all of Europe, but we would triumph once more over our adversaries!